 There are a number of cleaning products which are specifically designed for cleaning bamboo floors.
-You will also find that most hardwood floor cleansers are also appropriate for bamboo, provided that they are non-alkaline, and are not a wax.
+You will also find that most hardwood floor cleaners are also appropriate for bamboo, provided that they are non-alkaline, and are not a wax.

 Water on a Bamboo Floor

-Bamboo is more resistant to damage from moisture than most hardwoods, however, it is still a danger that needs to be addressed.
+Bamboo is more resistant to damage from moisture than most hardwoods.
+However, it is still a danger that needs to be addressed.
 Never wet mop a bamboo floor or immerse it in water for any reason.

 A damp mop can be used to remove surface stains and pick up small debris, but do not allow the bamboo to remain moist for more than a few minutes.
 If you are using a bamboo floor cleaning product that requires mixing with water you should carefully follow all manufacturer instructions.

-If a liquid is spilled on the floor it needs to be wiped up immediately.
-Bamboo is porous and liquids can penetrate its surface, causing deep stains that will be impossible to remove.
+If a liquid is spilled on the floor, it needs to be wiped up immediately.
+Bamboo is porous, and liquids can penetrate its surface, causing deep stains that will be impossible to remove.
 Excessive moisture will also cause warping in the wood.